How we have adapted our way of life at Surrey

 The Executive Deans of our three faculties have shared their own enthusiastic welcomes – focusing on the great learning experiences to come, but also reassuring students on the health and pastoral sides.
-We’ve also built on the exceptional efforts made to deliver online learning from a standing start back in March – we’re proud to share the positive feedback we received – to develop our hybrid learning approach for this academic year.
-Large lectures will be online, with on-campus learning for seminars and practical work.
+We’ve also built on the exceptional efforts made to deliver online learning from a standing start back in March 2020 – we’re proud to share the positive feedback we received – to develop our hybrid learning approach for this academic year.
+Large lectures are delivered online, with on-campus learning for seminars and practical work.

 We can ensure you that your studies with us will be academically challenging and rewarding, meeting the learning outcomes you expect, as well as having access to safe and helpful services to support your course and your university life.